Aalyahmonday/ytbplus/Sideloadly-(macOS-&-Windows).md

 ## Requirements:
 - macOS 10.12 and up.
 - An iOS/iPadOS device running iOS 13 and later (because uYouPlus requires iOS/iPadOS 13+).
-- The latest uYouPlus IPA on your mac from https://github.com/qnblackcat/uYouPlus/releases
+- The latest uYouPlus IPA on your Mac from the [Release tab](https://github.com/qnblackcat/uYouPlus/releases/latest).
 - An Apple ID that was logged into an iDevice before.
 A brand new Apple ID will not work.

 ## Step: